HusseinBakri/Tanit-Keylogger/README.md

 # Code of Conduct
-**Launching this tool against unauthorised and unwilling users is immoral and illegal.
+**Launching this tool against unauthorised and unwilling users is both immoral and illegal.
 As a white hat hacker or security specialist, your job after taking permission, is to discover vulnerabilities in programs, systems and networks (white hat hacking) or help in discovering any gullibility in users (by social engineering).
-Thus, you can only launch Tanit or any other tool I will publish later in this series when you are given permission by the company that hires you or you only launch it against your own servers or networks.
-This tool is written after taking several Ethical Hacking and Security courses.
-So, in other words, the code (which has a generated executable intentionally detectable by antiviruses) can be found in a form or another in ethical hacking books and courses.
-I have added enhancements on the tool of course.
-To reiterate: This is a tool written in the sole purpose of teaching you how remote and local keyloggers work and it really shows you how much it is easy to write a simple, effective and yet powerful keylogger in Python.
+Thus, you can only launch Tanit or any other tool that I will publish later in this hacking series only and only when you are given explicit permission by the company that hires you or you are launching attacks against your own servers or networks.
+This tool is written after taking several ethical hacking and security courses.
+So, in other words, the code, which has a generated executable is intentionally detectable by antiviruses.
+It can be found in a form or another in many ethical hacking books and courses.
+I have added many enhancements to the tools.
+To reiterate: This is a tool written in the sole purpose of teaching you how remote and local keyloggers work and it really shows you how much it is easy to write a simple, effective and yet powerful keyloggers in Python.
 This tool is for educational purposes only and it is not meant to be used in any harmful way.
 To reiterate, this tool is meant to be a tool to be studied by white hat hackers and security specialists and is not meant to be deployed against users that do not give you explicit permission.**

 # Description
-A python Remote keylogger that logs all keystrokes that have been typed by a user and then sends a report to an email every specific amount of time.
+A python remote keylogger that logs all keystrokes that have been typed by a user and then sends a report to an email every specific amount of time.
 You can package it as an executable for MS Windows, Linux OSs, and Mac OS.
 Please refer to the section called Packaging where I explain how to do that in detail.
 Enjoy!

 # Requirements
 You need to install pynput Python module.
 You can install it by pip or any other method you that you are confortable with: